ARob8/IoTApplication/README.md

       <meta charset="utf=8">
     </head>
     <body>
-    <h1>IoT Application:</h1>
+    <h1>Weather Reporting IoT Web Application</h1>
-        <p>Developed an application to collect weather data from an IoT device (Raspberry Pi).
-The data was then transferred  to a Webserver, and then published to the users.
-Technologies used Red Hat Developer Studio, JBoss EAP, Apache Tomcat server, XHTML, JavaScript, CSS, JSON, and Python.
+        <p>Designed and developed an IoT weather reporting application that collects weather data from a Raspberry Pi and displays the data using front-end Java technologies.
+Built RESTful web services using JAX-RS to consume weather data generated from a Raspberry Pi.
+Implemented using JBoss EAP, Apache Tomcat server, XHTML, JavaScript, CSS, JSON, Java, and Python.
 Designed the application to leverage eight common design patterns in Java.
 Utilized daily stand ups and user stories.
 </p>
   </body>
 </html>